Finding a Top Financial Advisor Firm in Los Angeles, California

 Lindbrook Capital, LLC

 Lindbrook Capital, LLC is notably the only firm on this list that does not have any certified financial planners (CFPs) on staff.
 It has just one chartered financial analyst (CFA).
 Another differentiator of Lindbrook Capital is that it’s the only firm of these 10 that does not have a set account minimum.
-However, the fee-only firm primarily serves high-net-worth individuals.
+The fee-only firm primarily serves individuals and high-net-worth individuals, though its current client base also includes a small number of charitable organizations.

 Lindbrook Capital, LLC Background